Not every job interview represents a good opportunity, but you don't need to make any enemies. So a graceful rejection

 If you want to be really thorough, you can also print a formal thanks-but-no-thanks, and send it via snail-mail, perhaps registered with return-receipt-requested so that you have proof you did your best to respond to their invitation.

-You don’t want to leave the situation open on their end, so call them to be sure they received your email.
-Prepare for the phone call, and use your message as the script.
+So call them to be sure they received your email.
+Use your message as the script.
 Leave a voice mail if you must.

 If pressed for the reason you are turning down the opportunity to interview with them, say that the timing is just wrong in this instance, given what else is going on in your job (or your job search).

 If you have suggested another candidate for the job, recommend that they contact the other candidate and provide the contact information.

 Online job search expert Susan P. Joyce has been observing the online job search world and teaching online job search skills since 1995.
 A veteran of the United States Marine Corps and a recent Visiting Scholar at the MIT Sloan School of Management, Susan is a two-time layoff “graduate” who has worked in human resources at Harvard University and in a compensation consulting firm.
 Since 1998, Susan has been editor and publisher of Job-Hunt.org.
 Follow Susan on Twitter at @jobhuntorg and on Facebook, LinkedIn.